tanhenry1999/user-guides/content-managers/index.md

   ![Content_Managers_1](./images/Content_Managers_36.jpg)

 12. Click and drag your content item from the Content Library to the region of the template.
-Follow the red arrow to avoid selecting other items.
+Follow the red arrow to avoid selecting other items

   ![Content_Managers_1](./images/Content_Managers_37.jpg)